SESYNC-ci/sesync-ci.github.io/faq/_posts/2021-02-22-change-git-default-branch-name-from-master-to-main.md

 As of October 1, 2020, any new repository you create on GitHub.com will use `main` as the default branch.
 Existing repositories that have `master` set as the default branch will be left as is.

-GitLab projects are created with the default branch as `master`, unless otherwise specified.
+GitLab projects are created with the default branch as `master`, unless otherwise specified -- New repositories created on [SESYNC GitLab Service](https://gitlab.sesync.org) will use `main` as the default branch.

 A conflict occurs when the local and remote default branches for both GitHub and GitLab have different names.
 This FAQ will help you set the default name in your own git repository to `main` (or any other term your team has chosen) and help you fix the conflict if it occurs.